moneybutton/yours-channels/docs/yours-lightning.md

 ```
 IF
-  <B's pub key> CHECKSIGVERIFY
+  <B's pubkey> CHECKSIGVERIFY
   HASH160 <Hash160 (secret)> EQUALVERIFY
 ELSE
   <2 days> CHECKSEQUENCEVERIFY DROP
-  <A's pub key> CHECKSIGVERIFY
+  <A's pubkey> CHECKSIGVERIFY
 ENDIF
 ```

 ### Revocable HTLCs

 In order for channels to remain open an unlimited amount of time, the parties must be able to revoke previously made payments.
-Revocable Sequence Maturity Contract (RSMC) are a technique to achieve just that [1].
+A Revocable Sequence Maturity Contract (RSMC) is a technique to achieve just that [1].
 We apply this technique to HTLCs in order to make them revokable.

 A revocable HTLC (RHTLC) between A and B is a smart contract that expresses:

-> An output can be spend by B if he knows A's revocation secret, or after one
+> An output can be spent by B if he knows A's revocation secret, or after one
 > day if B knows the HTLC secret, or by A after 2 days.

 The trick is that if Alice gives Bob her revocation secret, then Bob knows that